cheme cmu

 State Task Network for the scheduling of multiproduct batch plants.

-STN is a scheduling model that can be applied to a large number of batch processes that are specified by recipes, it is concerned with short-term scheduling in which demands of products are specified at various points in time in the form of deadlines.
+STN is a scheduling model that can be applied to a large number of batch processes that are specified by recipies, it is concerned with short-term scheduling in which demands of products are specified at various points in time in the form of deadlines.
+The MILP model that is used was developed by Kondili et al. (1993), and has the folowing three major capabilities:

 1. Assignments of equipment to processing tasks need not to be fixed.